 - Hot glue

-If you follow Thrifting with the Gals on Instagram, you saw that I found all these items in one day at two different thrift stores.
-I was very fortunate but sometimes, I think it’s just meant to be.
+Begin by shopping thrift stores for supplies.
+Fortunately, I found all these items in one day at two different thrift stores.
+Sometimes, it just feels like it was meant to be.
 However, if you don’t have the time to search for your supplies, here are some recommendations that may help.

-- The twigs are easily foraged if you have trees.
-You can cut the branches from a tree if you don’t find any fallen limbs.
-The grapevines can also be foraged if you have wild grapevine in your area.
-I’ve made several small and large grapevine wreaths from foraged vine.
-Here is one that I made at Christmas using foraged grapevine.
+Twigs can be easily foraged by cutting branches from a tree if you don’t find any fallen limbs.
+The grapevines can also be foraged if you have wild grapevines in your area.
+I’ve made several small and large grapevine wreaths from a foraged vine.

-If you are a DIY fan, shopping thrift stores can really save you money on a lot of items.
+If you are a DIY fan, shopping in thrift stores can save you money on many items.
 You might enjoy reading Top Ten Tips for Successful Thrift Store Shopping.
-Catch Thrifting with the Gals every Wednesday at 1:00 EST Here.

 Next, add the grapevine wreaths by sliding them onto the bottom of the vase.

 Adding the wreaths is optional but adds a stylish decorative appeal to the twig vase.

 Lastly, you will add the twigs vertically to the outside to complete the covered vase.

 Be sure to cut twigs the correct length to reach the top of the container.

 To attach the twigs, apply hot glue at the bottom of each twig to hold it in place.